 We can decide to use our own resources to grow.
 If we have made good profits and have a “war chest” at our disposal, we might choose to invest in research and development and our sales and marketing department.
 In this way, we can offer new products and services through internal development.
 We can also set up our own overseas offices and carve a niche in overseas markets ourselves.

 However, that might not really make too much sense.
-Many companies in the last few decades have been lured by the massive Chinese market, but have found the way of doing business there too slow moving to get a return on investment in an acceptable timeframe.
-In these circumstances, it makes sense to form a coalition with either an indigenous company, or an outside company that has already established a presence there.
+Many companies in the last few decades have been lured by the massive Chinese market, but have found the way of doing business there too slow-moving to get a return on investment in an acceptable timeframe.
+In these circumstances, it makes sense to form a coalition with either an indigenous company or an outside company that has already established a presence there.
 Various business models are available – you can acquire that company, franchise your offerings to someone else or enter into joint ventures.

 Anyone who is a Project Management Professional (PMP)® will see the problems here.
 Going into business with another party involves risks – similar to the risks we have seen in Project Procurement Management.
 We will need good contracts and, sadly, good lawyers as well.
-Picking the wrong partner can, not only jeopardize our growth strategy, but can also damage our reputation – guilt by association.
+Picking the wrong partner can, not only jeopardize our growth strategy but can also damage our reputation – guilt by association.

-In summary, our strategy provides guidance for our detailed planning – the programs, project and operational work needed to achieve the goals.
+In summary, our strategy provides guidance for our detailed planning – the programs, projects, and operational work needed to achieve the goals.
 However, inherent in strategic thinking is the potential for conflict.
 Breaking into a new market, or growing your presence in an existing market involves squeezing out other players.
 Strategic thinkers need to be prepared for competitors to squeeze back.
 Another key ingredient of strategy is the formation of alliances.
 A group of small companies may form a consortium to compete with a dominant player.
 This has been a political staple for centuries.
 The French strategist, Armand Jean du Plessis, Cardinal of Richelieu, coined the term “Balance of Power” to explain how he guided France into alliances alternately with England and Germany to make sure one party did not become strong enough to dominate the others together.

-Of course strategies might not work and it is the wise leader who can accept this and decide to change strategy.
+Of course, strategies might not work and it is the wise leader who can accept this and decide to change strategy.
 Good football managers are adept at this – bringing on “impact” substitutes to add a different ingredient to the play.
-Indeed, many millions of lives could have been spared had either side in the First Word War been willing to abandon the stalemate that was trench warfare and tried something else.
+Indeed, many millions of lives could have been spared had either side in the First World War been willing to abandon the stalemate that was trench warfare and tried something else.

 Velopi offers Program Management Essentials and Program Management Professional (PgMP)® exam preparation courses.
 These cover the corporate- and program-level strategies that justify the need for the program.
-Even if you have not planned attempting the PgMP® exam, the subject matter at this level is fascinating and is well worth knowing, if only to be a more effective Project Manager.
+Even if you have not planned to attempt the PgMP® exam, the subject matter at this level is fascinating and is well worth knowing, if only to be a more effective Project Manager.
 Please visit our training page or contact us directly for more details.